25 U.S. Representatives & 3 U.S. Senators Attend Biannual AJCU Congressional Breakfast

 On Thursday, October 5th, the Association of Jesuit Colleges and Universities (AJCU) hosted the biannual AJCU Congressional Breakfast at the Capitol Visitor Center in Washington, D.C.
 Twenty-eight members of the U.S. Senate and U.S. House of Representatives attended the breakfast, as well as the presidents and government relations officers of twenty-three Jesuit colleges and universities (including AJCU associate member, St. John's College in Belize).

 Photos from the breakfast are available on AJCU's Facebook page.
 (Left: Rev. Joseph M. McShane, S.J.
 (Fordham University), AJCU Board Chair Rev. Michael J. Graham, S.J.
 (Xavier University), Rev. Kevin Wm.
 Wildes, S.J.
 (Loyola University New Orleans), Rev. Michael J. Sheeran, S.J.
 (AJCU)

-The December 2016 issue of Connections examines the impact of General Congregation 36 on Jesuit education.
+The May 2017 issue of Connections highlights ways that Jesuit institutions market the mission of Jesuit higher education.
 Click here to read more.

 The distinctiveness of a Jesuit education stems from its deep-rooted history and a mission grounded in faith and intellectual rigor.
 Since its beginnings in 1548, when the first Jesuit institution opened its doors in Messina, Sicily, Jesuit higher education remains committed to academic excellence, service, leadership and caring for the whole person.
 Click here to learn more about Jesuit mission and identity through our publications, videos and links to related websites.